Web4application/Fadakacoin/README.md

 ## Installation

-To get started with Web4asset, follow these steps:
+To get started with fadaka, follow these steps:

 1. **Clone the repository**:
    ```bash